Sony EMC44B Lavalier Microphone

 adapter cable for xllr to stero mic plug

-An adapter cable like this can help you use an XLR microphone with a camera that just has a stero plug.
+An adapter cable like this can help you use an XLR microphone with a camera that has a stereo plug instead of XLR inputs.

-Here is a table with the Sony EMC-44B lavalier microphone specs.
+Here are the Sony EMC-44B lavalier microphone specs.

 Transducer Electret Condenser